cschomb/Primer-specific-Reference-Databases-for-Metabarcoding/README.md

 The biggest caveat in using publicly available sequences from big repositories is their variable quality.
 Therefore, two steps were taken to identify whether a certain sequence can be reliably used as a reference.

 #### Selfblast
 In this step the whole database was blasted against itself.
 Assuming that there are enough different sequences for any given species, the BLAST results should largely consist of the same species (or at least species from the same genus if the barcode gap is too small).
-We set thresholds to classify the sequences into distinct categories:
+We set thresholds to classify the sequences into distinct categories and analysed the results with a custom script:

 ```
 BLAST results >= 75% same species as query → accepted